simonbacquie/mermaid-livereload/README.md

     http://localhost:9292/flowchart.html

 On file save, you should see some feedback in your Guard console letting you know that a refresh was sent to the browser.

+## FAQ

+#### Why did this have to have a Sinatra app?
+LiveReload.js doesn't like files that are opened straight from the filesystem with file://, so Sinatra serving them up is so that the URL can be "localhost".
+If you don't want to run a Sinatra app, you can use a LiveReload browser plugin instead of LiveReload.js, but it's not as nice.

+#### Why did you use Guard and not Grunt?
+Because I work more with Ruby these days.